devicehive/devicehive-arduino/DeviceHive/README.md

 Advanced Usage
 --------------

-Since `MAX_MSG_SIZE` message size limit is quite low (because of limited RAM size) there is an advanced way - to use messages with an external buffer.
-One more way to send a quite big message is to use "stream" writing operation.
+There are a few advanced usage practices:
+  - messages with an external buffer
+  - messages with custom static buffer size
+  - *stream* writing operations

 ### External buffer